nicollaslopes/cybersec-notes/network/route.md

 We call this communication between public networks **Autonomous Systems** (AS), because the communication is automatic, there is no one configuring **BGP**.
 However, this process is done through several routes, it is not directly from the provider to the Google network, we can trace the route with the command `traceroute`.

 With the `traceroute` command, we can see all the IPs of the communication, from our computer until it reaches the destination IP, the communication passes through all of them.
+For example, we can see the communication with a Cloudflare server.

 We can also use the website https://ipinfo.io/ to consult more about each one.

 We can see all **Claro** networks, which is a provider on the website; https://bgp.he.net/AS4230#\_prefixes